 🔎.

-The contact owns a 2023 Chevrolet Silverado 1500.
+The contact owns a 2019 Chevrolet Silverado 1500.
 The contact stated that while driving at an undisclosed speed, the vehicle lost motive power.
-There was no warning light illuminated.
-The vehicle was towed to the dealer, where it was diagnosed and it was determined that the engine had failed and needed to be replaced.
+No warning light was illuminated.
+The vehicle was able to be restarted immediately, but the failure persisted twice, causing the contact to wait for the vehicle to restart.
+The vehicle was taken to the dealer, who determined that the engine had failed and needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure, and a case was opened.
-The failure mileage was approximately 41,100.
+The contact related the failure to NHTSA action number: ea25007 (engine, engine, and engine cooling).
+The manufacturer was made aware of the failure.
+The failure mileage was approximately 72,500.

 | Problem Category | Number of Problems |